AngainorDev/NyzoSpace/doc/paperwallet.md

 ![](img/nyzo-wallet1-template-label.ok.png)

 To submit your work, create a new directory under src/img/paper and place your image files there.
-The name of your variation if the directory name.
-The required files to place are:
+The name of your variation is the directory name.
+The required files to produce are:

 - wallet.png - 2067x874 px, optimized png.
 The background graphic
 - thumb.png - 450 px width, optimized png.
 A thumbnail of a paper wallet